antvis/G6/packages/site/docs/apis/item/edge/EdgeIntro.en.md

  */
 const graph = new Graph({
   /**
    * ...other configuration options
    */
   edge: {
+    type: 'cubic-edge'
-    type: 'cubic-edge', /**
+    /**
- * type corresponds to the key named at registration */
+     * type corresponds to the key named at registration */,
     /**
      * ... see specific edge configurations for other edge options */
   },
 });
 ```